 Cream of celery has a lighter and brighter taste.
 It will create an overall lighter-tasting dish, while still offering the delicious creamy texture.

 Cream of Broccoli

 Cream of broccoli has flecks of broccoli in it but does not have a distinctly strong broccoli taste.
 It is a good choice for a vegetable-based soup that is still quite savory.

 Cream of potato soup has a more neutral taste than other soups.
 It is a great choice when you don’t want to drastically change the overall taste of the dish.
 The potato base will simply absorb the flavors around it while providing a creamy base.

 If your goal is a rich and creamy texture, then heavy cream will get you there.
 Heavy cream is a great vegetarian and gluten-free option since it naturally thickens when heated.
 Therefore, there is no need to add an extra thickener.

-This will work well in most recipes where the goal of the cream of chicken soup is to create a rich creamy base.
+This will work well in most recipes where the goal of the cream of chicken soup is to create a rich, creamy base.
 While it will not add the chicken flavor, it will absorb the other flavors around it.
-This makes it a great choice for those that don’t want to add additional flavors to the dish.
+This makes it a great choice for those who don’t want to add additional flavors to the dish.

 Use in a 1:1 substitution for cream of chicken soup.